How to Take Control of Your Coffee Shop Marketing Plan

 Understanding your customers and knowing why they want or need your product should influence all of your marketing efforts.

-When you create a marketing plan for your coffee shop, segment your target market to identify different customer profiles.
+When you create a marketing plan for a coffee shop, segment your target market to identify different customer profiles.
 Then think about the best way to reach each of these audiences.
 Messaging resonates differently with each customer segment as well — some campaigns are more effective with certain segments than others — so think about messaging for each customer profile.

 Develop a calendar of activity.